Here is a list of things that sucked about The Last Jedi. In no particular order.

 78. We had no emotional attachment to Rose's sister (because we had never met her on screen before and had never seen her interact with other characters).
 We see Rose mourning her loss...but we don't get to see Luke mourn Han?

-79. The Resistance ships are said to be smaller and therefore faster than the First Order's.
+79. The Resistance ships are said to be faster than the First Order's.
 Go back to any previous Star Wars movie and you will see that this is never a problem.
 Heck the opening scene of the original Star Wars: A New Hope movie shows a small ship struggling to outrun a star destroyer.
 The Milennium Falcon (widely considered to be one of the fastest ships in the Star Wars universe) had trouble shaking a star destroyer in The Empire Strikes Back.

 80. The way loose ends were tied up and how the movie ended with that Force-sensitive kid looking at the stars...it seemed like the end of a trilogy, not the end of the second film in a trilogy.